noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ## Introduction

 The HiChord pocket synthesizer by PA has the potential to make a massive impact on the music production and home studio equipment market.
-It has many desirable freatures such as portablility, user friendlyness, and a variety of audio processing tools for users to experiment with, all of th
+It has many desirable features such as portability, user friendliness, and a variety of audio processing tools for users to experiment with, all of which aim to attract a broad audience.
+As PA accelerates through the seed stage with

 # Analysis of Business Environment